Section Exercises

 False!

-First of all, the first argument of scanf, stored in %rdi, should be the address of the string/format that it will read and the second argument, stored in %rsi, should be the location on the stack where the read value will be stored.
-Moreover, regading calling conventions, the stack is misaligned as we only subtract 8 from %rsp instead of 16 or a multiple of 16.
+, is the location on the stack where the read value will be stored.
+Moreover, regarding calling conventions, the stack is misaligned as we only subtract 8 from rsp

 In the register section, we saw that the name of the register can indicate its size and location.
-In this case %al stores 8 bits (1 bytes), so we need to use movb to indicate that we move one byte.
+In this case, al

 .asciz

-The .asciz directive indicates that a string should be placed in a text section as ASCII-encoded characters, but it also indicates the fact that the string will be followed by a zero byte.
+directive indicates that a string should be placed in a text section as ASCII-encoded characters, but it also indicates the fact that the string will be followed by a zero byte.

 .text